JM-Lemmi/ical-relay/README.md

 Running in Lite-Mode disables the frontend and api and doesnt need a database.
 It reads the profiles and rules from the `data.yaml`.

+You can use litemode either with the --lite-mode flag or with the config option "lite-mode: true".
+By default ical-relay will start in full mode.

 Immutable-Past Files are still written to file in lite mode.

 ## immutable-past